McSpace/meter-pwa/DEPLOYMENT.md

 The Dockerfile will:
 1. Install dependencies
-2. Generate PWA icons (PNG files)
+2. Copy source code (including pre-generated PNG icons from public/ folder)
-3. Build the production bundle
+3. Build the production bundle with Vite
 4. Serve with Nginx

+**Note**: PNG icons are pre-generated and committed to the repo.
+If you need to regenerate them, open `public/generate-pwa-icons.html` in your browser and download the icons.

 ### Verification